App Visibility Manager high-availability deployment

 - Third-party load balancer

 The following diagram shows more than one load balancing server, but you can configure one load balancer to manage the failover for all the different components.
 All communication to the App Visibility server components goes through that component's load balancer.
 The diagram shows only one App Visibility collector cluster; your system can have many.
+For more information on configuring a load balancer for App Visibility Portal and Collector components, see F5 load balancer sample configuration.

 HA deployment for App Visibility Manager